Mfigueira/weigh-me/README.md

 ## What is this?
 This is WeighMe.
-A Web -Mobile First Styled- Application to keep track of your weighings.
+A Web -Mobile Styled- Application to keep track of your weighings.
 I developed it as my final project for CS50: Introduction to Computer Science.
 Inspired in solving some of my parents problems with tracking their weights.